Dogs In The Family

 7. Place 2 leads on the collar and take the dog for walks with handler and child each side of the dog.
 Eventually just the child can hold the lead in tandem with parent.

 9. Practice being able to take things from the dog and then return them.
 Ensure you control this closely and that adults can do it successfully first.
-It's good to also have an alternative to offer the dog.

 When children find they have some control over the dog, ensure they don't abuse it.